Insurance Lapse on a Financed Car: What Your Lender Will Do

 Request Removal of Any Force-Placed Charges

-If force-placed insurance was already added to your loan balance, submit a written request to the lender to remove the charges retroactively, effective from the date you restored your own policy.
-Many lenders will refund force-placed premiums that overlap with a period covered by your reinstated policy — but you must ask in writing.
+If force-placed insurance was already added to your loan balance, submit a written request to remove the charges retroactively from the date you restored your own policy.
+Lenders will refund force-placed premiums that overlap with a period your reinstated policy covers, but the refund requires a written request.

 4. 4